edgaremy/neural-netz/README.md

   show-relu: false,
 )
 ```
 See the examples in the following section to understand how to use it.
-Alternatively, you can also start from already written architecture examples (see the Examples section).
+Alternatively, you can also start from already written architecture examples (see the Examples section, near the end).

 ## Getting started